ex0-tekk/Diabolist-VR/README.md

 ---

-**DVR uses Adept difficulty by default, this is CRITICAL to utilize the Fine-Tuned Challenge mod**, because the dmg & spawn multiplier numbers will not function as intended if any other vanilla difficulty setting is used, **this mod simply REPLACES the vanilla difficulty settings with detailed % numbers.** Experiment if you want, however, Fine-Tuned DEFAULT % with ADEPT set is a good start if you want easy dungeon crawling, but **for the best experience you would set the multipliers progressively higher**, for example I use: Easy: 130%, Medium: 140%, Hard: 150%, Very Hard: 160%, then adjust the Dmg taken & Dmg inflicted sliders based on your preferences, I use 80% Dmg Inflicted and 120% Dmg Taken, **I also take followers on my adventures, you'll probably want too aswell.**
+**DVR uses Adept difficulty by default, this is CRITICAL to utilize the Fine-Tuned Challenge mod**, because the dmg & spawn multiplier numbers will not function as intended if any other vanilla difficulty setting is used, **this mod simply REPLACES the vanilla difficulty settings with detailed % numbers.** Experiment if you want, however, Fine-Tuned DEFAULT % with ADEPT set is a good start if you want easy dungeon crawling, but **for the best experience you would set the multipliers progressively higher**, for example **I use: Easy: 130%, Medium: 140%, Hard: 150%, Very Hard: 160%**, then adjust the Dmg taken & Dmg inflicted sliders based on your own preferences, **I use 80% Dmg Inflicted and 120% Dmg Taken, I also take followers on my adventures, you'll probably want to do the same..**

 ![Fine-Tuned Challenge Settings](https://user-images.githubusercontent.com/78007822/139785982-11c9f46d-1439-4129-a33e-d783dc2c8b3b.png)